vitor-martini/ignite-feed/README.md

 # Ignite Feed Application
-This project is a **Feed application**  developed using **React** , **TypeScript** , and **Vite** .
-The project is part of the **Rocketseat Ignite course** , where I followed along with the instructions and coded it while watching the lessons.
+This project is a **Feed application**  developed using **React**, **TypeScript**, and **Vite**.
+The project is part of the **Rocketseat Ignite course**.
+In this project, I followed the instructions and coded it while watching the lessons.
 The goal was to solidify my understanding of modern web development practices and improve my TypeScript skills.

 ## Features

 - Display posts with author information and published date.